tobiaslins/jazz/homepage/homepage/docs/tone-and-voice.md

 2. Show, don't tell
 3. Build concepts progressively
 4. Let examples do the work
-5. Write like you're helping a teammate
+5. Write like you're helping a friend